Walsum power plant: Structure

 It has an installed output capacity of 600 megawatts (MW).
 The chimney is 300 metres high, one of the highest chimneys in Germany.
-The power station supplies not only electricity but also process steam for the paper factory of the Norske Skog as well as long-distance heating and electricity to Fernwärmeschiene Niederrhein and the Walsum coal mine.
+The power station supplies not only electricity but also process steam for the Norske Skog paper factory as well as long-distance heating and electricity to Fernwärmeschiene Niederrhein and the Walsum coal mine.
 From approximately 930,000 tons of coal, the power station produces approximately 2.2 billion a kWh electricity, 33 million a kWh of long-distance heating, 500,000 t process steam and 250 million m³ compressed air per year.
 It has a coal storage capacity of 34.000 t.

 History

-At the location Duisburg Walsum were established to 1928 a power plant for the covering of the need of the coal mine Walsum at steam.
-1957 were extended it by a power station block (block 6) with 68 MW, 1959 and 1960 followed two power station blocks (block 7 and 8) with 150 MW each.
-1988 replaced block 9 with an output of 410 MW the blocks 6 and 8.
-2007 are to be begun with the building of the block 10 for a capacity of 700 megawatts (MW).
-Block 10 will be ready to start end of 2013 after serious problems with the high-tech steel of the boiler.
-June 30, 2007 the Walsum coal mine stopped down.
+At the Duisburg Walsum location, a power plant was established in 1928 to meet the steam needs of the Walsum coal mine.
+In 1957, the plant was expanded with a power station block (Block 6) with 68 MW.
+In 1959 and 1960, two additional power station blocks (Blocks 7 and 8) with 150 MW each were added.
+In 1988, Block 9, with an output of 410 MW, replaced Blocks 6 and 8.
+Construction of Block 10, with a capacity of 700 MW, began in 2007.
+Block 10 was scheduled to be operational by the end of 2013 after resolving serious issues with the high-tech steel of the boiler.
+On June 30, 2007, the Walsum coal mine ceased operations.